vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

-There are three main steps involved in deploying Tanzu Community Edition.
+There are four main steps involved in deploying Tanzu Community Edition.
 The following section describes the main steps and how they are invoked:

 1. Install the Tanzu CLI.
    You will download this from GitHub and install it on your desktop machine.
+   For more information. see  [Installing the Tanzu CLI](cli-installation)
+2. Prepare to create a cluster.
+For more information, see [Preparing to Deploy a Cluster](prepare-deployment).
-2. Create a cluster on your infrastructure.
+2. Create a cluster on your infrastructure provider.
 There are two ways to approach this:
    * Create a management cluster and then create a workload cluster.
 First, create the management cluster using the Tanzu Kubernetes Grid Installer.
 This installer is initiated from the Tanzu CLI.
-Then, create a workload cluster using the Tanzu CLI.
+Then, create a workload cluster using the Tanzu CLI.   []()

    or

-   * Create a stand-alone cluster using Tanzu Kubernetes Grid Installer.
+   * Create a standalone cluster using Tanzu Kubernetes Grid Installer.

    There are three infrastructure providers:

     * vSphere
     * Amazon EC2
     * Docker

+   For more information, see []()
 4. Install and configure packages using the Tanzu CLI.
+For more information, see []()

 This section provides descriptions of the components you deploy, and the elements required in the deployment.